-Now if his opening comments weren't enough to get the disciples worrying, Jesus follows with an instruction that even if someone sins against you, and repents, you must forgive.
-Even if the same person sins against you seven times a day and turns back to you seven times and says, "I repent", you must forgive.
+As if that wasn't enough to get the disciples worrying, Jesus follows with an instruction that even if someone sins against you, and repents, you must forgive - even if the same person sins against you seven times a day and turns back to you seven times and says, "I repent", you must forgive.
 How can anyone do that?
-How can Jesus expect anybody, even the most faithful of the faithful, to forgive some obnoxious dork who just keeps on sinning against you, and then has the nerve to repent?!
+How can Jesus expect anybody, even the faithfulest of the faithful, to forgive some dork who just keeps on sinning against you, and then has the nerve to repent?!
 No wonder the disciples exclaimed, "Lord, we can't do that - increase our faith!".
 Wouldn't you?
-Wouldn't any of us appeal for faith enough to meet such a challenge?
+"Lord, so help me, I couldn't stand it if someone kept doing that to me!"

-Now this is where we enter the conversation between Jesus and his disciples, with the disciples asking for sufficient faith to handle impossible demands, and with Jesus responding that they already have such sufficient faith.
+This is where we enter, with the disciples asking for sufficient faith to handle impossible demands, and with Jesus responding that they already have such sufficient faith.
 "If you had faith the size of a mustard seed, ..." he says to the now very-worried disciples.
 Now, we need to understand about that word 'if'.
 There are two ways to hear an 'if' clause: one is to assume that the condition is false, the other is to assume that the condition is true.
 In English, we tend to hear the 'if' as though it means "it's not really true, but if it is ...".
-In Greek, the situation is clearer, as the two cases are more explicit, one expressing a condition that clearly cannot be true ("If I were you, then ...), and the other confirming a condition expected to be true ("If Christ is our Lord, then ...").
+In Greek, the situation is clearer, as the two cases are more explicit, one expressing a condition that clearly cannot be true ("If I were you, then ...), and the other confirming a condition expected to be true ("if Christ is our Lord, then ...").
 We have the second case here when Jesus says, "if you had faith ...".
 Clearly, he is saying, "you already have such faith", and that faith is effective and powerful beyond what you can imagine - and such faith removes words like "impossible" (a tree being uprooted) and "absurd" (planting a tree in the sea) from your vocabulary.
 They already have sufficient faith to accomplish what God will ask of them.